Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 How much magnesium should I take as a supplement?

-Many people find magnesium supplements work best when taken before bedtime or before dinner in the evening.
+Many people find that magnesium supplements work best when taken before bedtime or before dinner in the evening.

 Talk to your doctor!